 A difficult implementation

 Europe's Spaceport is the second most visited site in French Guiana.
-An economic powerhouse for some, a "state within a state" for others, or a veritable ecological aberration, the Space Center still inspires rather ambivalent feelings today, ranging from enthusiasm to rejection to mistrust.
-Expropriation procedures during infrastructure construction have often bordered on the intolerable, even if efforts are now being made to compensate for these errors.
-And the CSG's importance to the country shows no signs of diminishing: the new European launchers Ariane 6 and Vega-C, and its openness to new launch operators, suggest that the space adventure will continue for many years to come.
+An economic powerhouse for some, a "state within a state" for others or an ecological aberration, the Space Center still inspires ambivalent feelings, from enthusiasm to rejection, mistrust or admiration.
+Expropriation procedures during infrastructure construction have often bordered on the intolerable, even if efforts are now being made to compensate for these mistakes.
+And the CSG's importance to the region shows no signs of diminishing: the new European launchers Ariane 6 and Vega-C, as well as its openness to new launch operators, suggest that the space adventure will continue for many years to come.

 But let's look back for a moment at the history of the Guiana Space Center (CSG).
 If it hadn't been for the Algerian war, Kourou would probably never have experienced this adventure.
 Indeed, when the Evian Agreements were signed in 1962, France found itself obliged to look for a new launch site to replace the one it had just abandoned in the middle of the Algerian Sahara.
 The choice of a new site was a very delicate affair, since it would commit the country for many years to come, and would involve gigantic works.
 The selection parameters are of several kinds.

 Geographical and climatic considerations...
 First and foremost, the site must be located as close as possible to the equator, to enable more economical launches.
-In fact, it's from this position that the satellite can reach its final orbit with minimum fuel consumption, ensuring a longer life.
-In addition to the problem of latitude, it is also essential to select a site that is geographically stable to avoid earthquakes and that is not a cyclone zone.
-The demographic issue also had to be taken into account: despite all the precautions that can be taken, a launch presents risks.
+Indeed, it is from this location that the rocket, with its satellite, can reach its target orbit while consuming less fuel, thanks to the Earth's rotational speed.
+This enables the rocket either to carry a larger payload (i.e. a bigger satellite), or to place the satellite in a higher or more precise orbit, reducing the amount of fuel needed to reach its final orbit.
+This in turn ensures a longer service life.
+In addition to the parameter of latitude, it is also essential to select a site that is geographically stable to avoid earthquakes and that is not a cyclone zone.
+Demographics are also a factor: despite all the precautions we can take, a launch presents risks.
 It was therefore out of the question to locate a launch center near an area with a high population density or concentration of economic activity.

 And political lessons!
 The last but not least parameter is political.
 The Algerian experience served as a lesson: France could not afford to set up a new center in a territory that risked losing its control as a result of independence movements.
 Taking each of these imperatives into account, General de Gaulle finally decided in 1964 that the center would be set up in Kourou, in French Guiana.
 An ideal latitude, very stable soil, a hurricane-free climate and low population density were all factors in favor of this choice.
 90,000 hectares were requisitioned from the soil of "American France", under conditions that were sometimes traumatic for the Creole and Amerindian populations.
 Within a few months, the Fusée-Sonde site, the first launch zone, would see the light of day.
 But the construction of the center itself would pale into insignificance beside the gigantic development and urbanization works to come.
 Roads, bridges, buildings, hospitals and schools are springing up like mushrooms, profoundly changing the face of this traditional little town.